KamiKillertO/ember-context-id-helper/README.md

-ember-unique-id-helper
+ember-context-id-helper
 ==============================================================================

-This addon provides an helper `{{unique-id}}` that generate a unique for a specified context.
+This addon provides an helper `{{context-id}}` that generate a unique for a specified context.
 It take inspirations from [this Pre RFC](https://github.com/emberjs/rfcs/issues/612).

 Compatibility